 On 20 February 2017 Brambles published its results for the first half of FY17, providing revised guidance of sales growth around 5% and profit growth of 0%.

 The market reacted strongly, with price drops of almost 16% on 23 January 2017 (with a trading volume of 19.3 million) and 10% on 20 February 2017 (with a trading volume of 21.7 million, around five times greater than the average volume over the previous 12 months).

 Companies are required to have a reasonable basis for their guidance and must notify the ASX as soon as they have or ought to have information which would cast doubt on prior guidance.
 Our investigations raise serious questions as to whether Brambles had a reasonable basis for its initial guidance and whether it should have notified the ASX sooner that it was likely to miss that guidance.

 If Brambles lacked a reasonable basis for its guidance, investors may have paid an inflated price for Brambles shares, and they may be able to recover their losses through this potential class action.

-Shareholders that purchased Brambles shares between 20 October 2016 and 19 February 2017 can now register their details to participate.
+Shareholders that purchased Brambles shares between 18 August 2016 and 17 February 2017 (inclusive) can sign up by clicking the Sign Up button.

 Institutional investors can request a funding pack by emailing email@example.com.